A variety of funding opportunities are available, some directly from the MFA program and many through our affiliate programs.

 Teaching Fellows (8–10 per year): Funded directly by the MFA program, fellows shadow and assist instructors teaching undergraduate courses in First Year Seminar, or MFA faculty teaching Perspectives on the Creative Arts and creative writing courses in the English department.
 First year MFA students are ineligible for teaching fellowships, and positions are awarded first to MFAs who haven’t yet served as a fellow.
 FYS Fellows are paired with a professor by the FYS director and are paid $1,200 per semester, serving for one year.
 PCA and creative writing fellows are also paid $1,200 per semester, with an appointment of one semester.

-Graduate Tutors (varies by need): Only open to students who have previous experience working at a university writing center, grad tutors work in the Writers’ Studio, reporting directly to the Director of Peer Tutoring.
-Writing tutoring is provided to undergraduate students of all majors.
-All hiring decisions including rate and hours are at the discretion of the Director of Peer Turoring, MFA administration just provides references.
+Graduate Tutors (varies by need): Open only to students who have previous experience at a university writing center.
+The Writers’ Studio provides tutoring to undergraduate students of all majors.
+Graduate tutors report directly to the Director of Peer Tutoring, who makes all hiring decisions, including rate and hours.
+MFA administration only provides references.

 Financial Aid is available to graduate students through Federal Direct Loans, Federal Direct Plus Loans, and private loan mechanisms.
 Graduate students must attend the MFA half-time (3 credit hours or more per semester) to be eligible (please consult with the Office of Financial Aid to confirm such details in your case).
 Loans are also available for summer study.